NVIDIA/apex/apex/amp/README.md

 # amp: Automatic Mixed Precision

+## This README documents the legacy (pre-Amp 1.0) API.

+## Documentation for the new 1.0 API can be found [here](https://nvidia.github.io/apex/)

-amp is an experimental tool to enable mixed precision training in PyTorch with _extreme_ simplicity and overall numerical safety.
+amp is an experimental tool to enable mixed precision training in PyTorch with extreme simplicity and overall numerical safety.
 It does so by employing a whitelist / blacklist model:
 - Any function on the whitelist casts its input arguments to fp16.
 These are functions like `torch.conv2d` that can take